lmckeown27/avila-protocol-testnet/frontend/src/assets/images/README.md

 - **Circular Logo**: Use for app icons, profile pictures, and branding
 - **Text Logo**: Use for headers, navigation, and horizontal layouts
 - **Favicon**: Use for browser tabs and bookmarks
+- **Token Logo**: Use for testnet banners, warnings, and small branding elements

 ## 🔄 Adding New Images